Consensys-Network-State/signet-veramo/README.md

 `npx tsx ./src/create-credential.ts`

 We'll likely want to keep expanding the library of VC generation scripts to cover the scenarios we care about.
 For example, we might want to have a script that takes a specific agreement doc, and generates a VC-wrapped version of it, as well as a complete set of VCs representing inputs from agreement participants.

+### Veramo library patches
+There are a few npm library patches we have checked in (under `./patches`) and should be auto-applies during installation:
+- `@veramo/credential-eip712` - adding the ability to explicitly passing EIP-712 model definitions when creating a VC.
+The default behaviour is to try to auto-generate it based on the credentialSubject data shape, but the vanilla version of the library `eip-712-types-generation` used for this cannot handle non-primitive array types.
+- `eip-712-types-generation` - fixing some bugs + attempting to add support for non-primitive array types during EIP-712 model auto-generation logic.
+Mainly doing this because their algo is almost there, and would help us to not have to hand-roll these model definitions ourselves.
+With this patch in place, we have a better shot at auto-genning new versions of the model as our schema changes.